gaultier/blog/cross-platform-timers.md

 ## Conclusion

-Writing cross-platform C code usually means writing code for Windows and for Unix.
+Writing cross-platform C code typically means writing two code paths: one for Windows and one for Unix.
 But for multiplexed I/O, and for timers, each Unix has its own idea of what's the Right Way(tm).

-Tu sum up:
+To sum up:

 | OS API                 | Windows | macOS | Linux | FreeBSD | NetBSD | OpenBSD | Illumos |
 |------------------------|---------|-------|-------|---------|--------|---------|---------|